Home Compare FHZN.SW vs NSC

 Relative Position vs Comparable Companies

-Both profiles are strong on stability, but Flughafen Zürich AG leads clearly.
+Both profiles are strong on profitability, but Flughafen Zürich AG leads clearly.

 FHZN.SW